 I mean, I just have a very keen understanding, and maybe I don't think we appreciate farmers and ranchers as much as we should, or truckers that deliver all these goods to us at every store that we go to.

-But they're all part of the supply chain.
+But they're all part of the supply chain, and farmers couldn't farm out there.

-But you know, they gave up on clearing the brush and these controlled burns and the science behind it.
+But, you know, they gave up on clearing the brush and these controlled burns and the science behind it.

 They didn't build the reservoirs.

-They didn't, you know, we now know we learned today that the reservoir in the Pacific Palisades was empty.
+They didn't, you know, we now know, we learned today that the reservoir in the Pacific Palisades was empty.

-How to how is that possible?
+How is that possible?

-How do you deny farmers thousands and thousands and thousands of acres of farmland water, you know, to protect a little minnow fish called the Delta Smelt.
+How do you deny farmers thousands and thousands and thousands of acres of farmland water, you know, to protect a little minnow fish called the Delta Smelt?

 This is insane.

-It's the highest tax state in the country, is plenty of money allocated for illegal immigrants in the sanctuary state of California in the sanctuary city of Los Angeles.
+There's plenty of money allocated for illegal immigrants in the sanctuary state of California in the sanctuary city of Los Angeles.

-We're doing everything we can do to remedy the issues involving fire hydrants that don't have water and getting the resources available to people to protect as many homes and property as as much property as possible and to save lives.
+We're doing everything we can do to remedy the issues involving fire hydrants that don't have water and getting the resources available to people to protect as many homes and property as much property as possible and to save lives.

-Ten people at least that we know of are dead.
+10 people at least that we know of are dead.

 You know, you have over 10,000 structures that have now been destroyed, homes and businesses.